CodeTheory/__gulp4-postcss-example/README.md

 node v4
 ```

-First off, you'll need to modules installed from npm, so run `npm install`.
+First off, you'll need to install the modules from npm, so run `npm install`.
 After that you're pretty much good to go.
 Play around with the files in the `src` directory and run `gulp` to build and watch the files you're changing.

 If you want to build the files without the watch task, you can run `gulp dist`.